Skip to content

 #Why Is Windows the Best OS for Gaming?

-Windows owns about 96% of the Steam gaming market according to Steam’s hardware survey.
-That number alone tells the story: game developers build for Windows first, test on Windows first, and often never port to other platforms at all.
+That dominance tells the story: game developers build for Windows first, test on Windows first, and often never port to other platforms at all.

 The practical advantages stack up fast.
 DirectX 12, the graphics API that powers most modern PC games, is a Windows exclusive.
 NVIDIA’s DLSS, AMD’s FSR, and Intel’s XeSS all work natively on Windows with full driver support.
 Anti-cheat systems like Easy Anti-Cheat and BattlEye, which are required for online multiplayer in titles like Fortnite and Apex Legends, have the best Windows compatibility.